Autonomous-robots-robota/EX1-Drone-Mapping/README.md

 When the drone approaches a front wall, that is, a short-range front sensor, the drone will turn against the current clinging direction.

-When the drone is in the tunnel meaning the side sensors are shorter than a given value - the drone will keep a distance from both sides by using <b> PID controller </b>
+When the drone is in the tunnel meaning the side sensors are shorter than a given value - the drone will keep an equal distance from both sides by using <b> PID controller </b>

 otherwise the drone will keep a set distance from the wall on the side that matches its condition by using <b> PID controller </b>.